ENGLISH IV

 Question #1

-This is a statement that says what all the paragraphs are about, not just the first or last paragraph.
+Main idea: This is a statement that says what all the paragraphs are about, not just the first or last paragraph.
 Look for keywords used in the statement that are found multiple times in the reading.
 Remember, the main idea answers the question “What is the author trying to say

 with the writing?”
 The main idea will be where students will write M in the box next to the statement that best fits the main idea.